jamesbyrne113/lexigrow_final_year_project/README.md

 * data_collection - contains python scripts related to collecting the data
 * data_preparation - contains various python scripts for data preparation
 * models - contain any models used
+* word_difficulty_classifier - contains jupyter notebooks and python scripts that evaluate a range of different classifiers on different data sets

 ## Requirements
 * Python 3.7.3
+* Ensure to have the google news word2vec model with 300 hidden units - for further information https://code.google.com/archive/p/word2vec/
+* Ensure to have the UkWac pre-trained model - [download](http://u.cs.biu.ac.il/~nlp/resources/downloads/context2vec/)
 * Install all requirements in requirements.txt file
 ```
 pip install -r requirements.txt